Photodynamic therapy

 By Dr Raj Mallipeddi

-If you've been told that photodynamic therapy is the recommended procedure in your skin cancer case, you wonder what happens exactly and whether it is a painful experience.
-Here, one of London's top dermatologists Dr Raj Mallipeddi explains all.
+If you have been told that photodynamic therapy is the recommended procedure for your skin cancer case, you might be wondering what happens exactly during treatment and whether it is a painful experience.
+Here, one of London's top dermatologists, Dr Raj Mallipeddi, explains all.
 See more

 By Dr Raj Mallipeddi

-Skin cancer is a common danger – in fact it is the most common form of cancer in the world.
+Skin cancer is a common danger – in fact, it is the most common form of cancer in the world.
 The idea that an innocent-looking mole on the skin could be deadly is a worrying prospect and the fact that simply being in the sun for too long can cause it is perhaps more worrying still.
 People often want to know how to spot skin cancer early and if it can be cured.
-Dr Raj Mallipeddi, a London-based expert dermatologist is here with the answers.
+Dr Raj Mallipeddi, London-based consultant dermatological surgeon, is here with the answers.
 See more

 -